 This company specializes in a unique style of small ship (maximum of 120 passengers) with trips around Rhode Island and the coast of New England, including the islands.
 Departures from Rhode Island and Maine.

 Blount (formerly American Canadian Caribbean Line) offers trips along the coast of Maine, Maine islands, and Lake Champlain.
 On board are historians and naturalists, wine tastings, photography workshops and culinary demonstrations...and always fewer than 96 guests.

 A highly unique boating journey, windjammers are historic, iron or steel-hulled, four-masted schooners built to carry cargo in the late nineteenth and early twentieth century.
-The Maine Windjammer Association represents the largest fleet of traditional sailing schooners in North America — 9 privately owned vessels — which explore Maine harbors and islands.
+The Maine Windjammer Association represents the largest fleet of traditional sailing schooners in North America — nine privately owned vessels — which explore Maine harbors and islands.
 The boats accommodate 20-40 guests, depending on the vessel, with journeys lasting 3-6 days.
 Some boats specialize in family cruising, including wedding parties, family reunions, and families with young children.
-Learn more about the Maine Windjammer experience and review a complete list of windjammer and other unique boating vacation options.

 One of the leading operators of high-caliber educational programs aboard small cruise ships, Travel Dynamics International offers customized New England voyages guided by distinguished scholars and experts.
 Itineraries cruise Maine’s breathtaking coast, Nantucket and Martha’s Vineyard, as well as Providence and historic Newport, Rhode Island.